PRiSMA-Study/PRISMA-Public/PRISMA-Lab-Report/README.md

 ## Description

-This project mainly includes two sections:
+Codes includes two parts:

-Secton 1 is reporting the lab form and lab results missingness at each visit window.
+**`Lab Missingness:`** Report the missingness of lab forms and lab results for each visit window.
+This is the lab missingness report we run and track monthly.

-Section 2 is visualizing the distribution of lab report during the pregnancy / after the pregnancy and also compare the differences of lab results among all site.
+**`Lab Distribution:`** Visualize the distribution of lab results both during and after pregnancy, and compare the differences in lab results across all sites.
+This includes code for scatter plots, line plots, bar plots, and histograms.
+While we’re not running this part for now, I’ve included the code for future use.

-#### :pushpin: Updated on 2024-11-20
+#### :pushpin: Updated on 2025-01-26
 #### :pushpin: Originally drafted by: Xiaoyan Hu (xyh@gwu.edu)

 ## File structure

+**`1.data_prep.R`**
-**`data_prep.R`**  read stacked data, derive new variable, such as denominators for form missingness and make necessary data transformation.
+1. Data preparation for lab missingness: Load stacked and outcome data, merge data, derive denominators for missingness tables.

-**`Lab-Report.RMD`** :

-**1\.** Part I Form missingness

-**2\.** Part II Lab missingness

-**3\.** Part III Lab results distribution: includes scatter plot, histogram, line chart and bar chart code
+2. Prepare data for plots: This section can be omitted if we're only generating missingness tables.
+It's meant for the scatter plots, line plots, bar plots, and histograms I created earlier in the lab report.

+**`2.Lab-Report.RMD`** Generate the lab missingness report.

+**`3.Lab-Distribution.RMD`** Codes for scatter plots, line plots, bar plots and histograms.

+**`Lab report variables.xlsx`** The Excel file containing all the lab test variables will be included in the missingness report.
+It should be updated whenever the lab variables in the data dictionary are modified.